 - Learning songs with actions encourages your child to dance along with the music, helping them to learn balance, coordination, and body awareness.

 Child's Day offers a gymnastics program designed especially for pre-school age children.
-Classes for boys and girls are taught by a professional instructor.
+Classes are taught by a professional instructor.
 Tumbling class can benefit your child in many ways: